 The only way to diagnose sleep apnea is through a comprehensive sleep study.
 These tests are designed to evaluate your body while you sleep by monitoring your breathing, blood oxygen, brain activity, and more.
 If you suspect you may be suffering from sleep apnea, our team can refer you to a sleep study to determine if you have the condition.

-“The staff at Saco River Dentistry are kind, compassionate and caring.
+What our patients say“The staff at Saco River Dentistry are kind, compassionate and caring.
 Not only do they take good care of your teeth, they are now helping me with sleep apnea!
 Ray has helped me with a sleep study and the referral to a physician.
 I could not have imagined that a dentist office would help with sleep issues.
 Wonderful people, great responsive service.” ~ Suzanne K.

 What Does Sleep Apnea Treatment Involve?